Cisco ACI

 ACI Cisco: The Main Features

-We have a lot of changes right now that are impacting almost every aspect of IT.
-Applications are changing immensely, and we see their life cycles broken into smaller windows as the applications become less structured.
+We are experiencing many changes right now that are impacting almost every aspect of IT.
+Applications are changing immensely, and we see their life cycles broken into smaller windows as they become less structured.
 In addition, containers and microservices are putting new requirements on the underlying infrastructure, such as the data centers they live in.
 This is one of the main reasons why a distributed system, including a data center, is better suited for this environment.

 Distributed system/Intelligence at the edge